Deyaa22/resizable-linear-jagged-array/README.md

 ---
 RLJArray is designed to act like a single-dimensional array, not List<T>.
-Add and Remove methods are added because of implementing ICollection interface, And for that I kept Remove method callable,
+Add and Remove methods are added because of implementing ICollection interface, And for that I kept Remove method callable using explicit interface implementation, and not directly callable from the class instance."
 I kept Add method puplic for collection initializer.

 ### Mathematical background
 ---